 - Help her start thinking about her future: Community service for young girls helps girls get interested in a specific job field that she might want to pursue in her future.
 For example, if your daughter is interested in science and anatomy, she can volunteer at a hospital or medical clinic to see what it’s like on a day to day basis.
 In a work environment, she can gain leadership skills and learn what it means to be a team player.

 - It will make her feel good about herself: Many tween girls have difficulties with self esteem and self confidence.
 By helping others, your daughter will feel like she’s doing something for the world, which will make her feel so much better about herself.

-If your daughter is struggling with emotional and behavioral difficulties such as self esteem issues, defiance, depression, and anxiety, Asheville Academy for Girls can help.
-Asheville Academy for Girls is a therapeutic boarding school for young girls ages 10-14.
+If your daughter is struggling with emotional and behavioral difficulties such as self esteem issues, defiance, depression, and anxiety, Asheville Academy can help.
+Asheville Academy is a therapeutic boarding school for young girls ages 10-14.
 We offer a comprehensive therapeutic program, as well as premier academics to help your daughter get back on the right track.

 For more information about Asheville Academy, please call 800.264.8709